 NZCR uses SEER summary staging to record the extent of disease at diagnosis.
 Summary staging refers to the classification of a cancer case into a broad category (in-situ, localised, regional extension and distant metastases), representing the extent of involvement of the tumour as determined using all diagnostic and therapeutic evidence available at the end of the first course of therapy; or within four months of the date of diagnosis, whichever is earlier.

 The staging system was developed by the Surveillance Epidemiology and End Results (SEER) program of the National Cancer Institute of the USA, specifically for use by cancer registries.
 The SEER system can be applied to all types of tumours.
 It is useful because of its international comparability and stability over time, and the simplicity of its application in the absence of complete data.
-The SEER summary staging manual, 2000 is available from the SEER website.
+The SEER summary staging manual, 2018 is available from the SEER website.
 NZCR has adapted this manual for use in our system.
-NZCR clinical coders enter the extent of disease code using infomation from pathology reports, hospital event information and the New Zealand Mortality Collection.
+NZCR clinical coders enter the extent of disease code using information from pathology reports, hospital event data and the New Zealand Mortality Collection.

 TNM classification of malignant tumours